 Hypnosis has been used for many years to treat a number of different issues.
 Anyone can take a one-day course or online course in Hypnosis and say that they are certified in hypnosis.
 Be careful in choosing the right person to work with for hypnosis.
 A trained mental health practioner certified in Hypnosis has a high level of educational training in hypnosis and has been directly supervised by a certified hypnotist.
 Additionally, a skilled therapist is able to support you through any difficult feelings that may surface during hypnosis or upon completion.
+Dr. Edwards-Hawver has advanced training in hypnosis and is certified by the American Society of Clinical Hypnosis.

 So What Exactly Is Hypnosis?